-- 1. To consider and adopt (a) the audited financial statement of the Company for the financial year ended March 31, 2024 and the reports of the Board of Directors and Auditors thereon; and in this regard, pass the following resolution(s) as an Ordinary Resolution(s): - "RESOLVED THAT the audited financial statement of the Company for the financial year ended March 31, 2024, the reports of the Board of Directors and Auditors thereon be and are hereby considered and adopted." - 2.
-To appoint a Director in place of Mr. Shailesh B. Shirguppi (DIN: 08770042), who retires by rotation and being eligible, offers himself for re-appointment and in this regard, to pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT Mr. Shailesh B. Shirguppi (DIN: 08770042) who retires by rotation at this meeting and being eligible has offered himself for re-appointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation."
+- 1. To consider and adopt (a) the audited financial statement of the Company for the financial year ended March 31, 2025 and the reports of the Board of Directors and Auditors thereon; and in this regard, pass the following resolution(s) as an Ordinary Resolution(s): - "RESOLVED THAT the audited financial statement of the Company for the financial year ended March 31, 2025, the reports of the Board of Directors and Auditors thereon be and are hereby considered and adopted." - 2.
+To appoint a Director in place of Mr. Shailesh B. Shirguppi (DIN: 08770042), who retires by rotation and being eligible, offers himself for re-appointment and in this regard, to pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT in accordance with the provisions of Section 152 and other applicable provisions of the Companies Act, 2013, Mr. Shailesh B. Shirguppi (DIN: 08770042) who retires by rotation at this meeting and being eligible has offered himself for re-appointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation."